 “History is lived forward but it is written in retrospect.
 We know the end before we consider the beginning and we can never recapture what it was to know the beginning only.”

-C. V. Wedgewood in “William the Silent: William of Nassau, Prince of Orange 1533-1584” [Archive]
+C. V. Wedgwood in “William the Silent: William of Nassau, Prince of Orange 1533-1584” [Archive]

 A somewhat similar insight to Soren Kierkegaard’s lament that, “Life can only be understood backwards; but it must be lived forwards.”
-Wedgewood’s observation offers some useful guidance for learning for history: don’t work backward from what we know the result to be but comprehend the range of possibilities that were present.
+Wedgwood’s observation offers some useful guidance for learning for history: don’t work backward from what we know the result to be but comprehend the range of possibilities that were present.

 + + +